-- Drug wallets can help you to remember to take your medication. - Using a seizure diary can help you keep track of when you have seizures. - Setting reminders on your mobile phone can help you to remember to do everyday tasks or something that isn't part of your usual routine, a doctor's appointment for example.
-Call us for a free seizure diary or visit epilepsysociety.org.uk/seizure-diaries for an A4 version.
-See our leaflet memory.
+- Drug wallets can help you to remember to take your medication. - Using a seizure diary can help you keep track of when you have seizures. - Setting reminders on your mobile phone can help you to remember to do everyday tasks or something that isn't part of your usual routine.

+Visit epilepsysociety.org.uk/seizure-diaries and epilepsysociety.org.uk/memory